lupyuen/lupyuen.github.io/src/pinedio2.md

     [__BL MCU SDK__](https://github.com/bouffalolab/bl_mcu_sdk): Doesn't support WiFi, also based on FreeRTOS)

-1. The PineDio Stack Self-Test Firmware was created by JF with BL MCU SDK...
+1. The PineDio Stack __Self-Test Firmware__ was created by JF with BL MCU SDK...

     [__JF002/pinedio-stack-selftest__](https://codeberg.org/JF002/pinedio-stack-selftest)

+1.  __LVGL Canvas__ consumes a lot of RAM!
+Disable it if we don't really need it, we'll save 7 KB of RAM...

+    Configure NuttX: `make menuconfig`

+    Select "Application Configuration → Graphics Support → Light and Versatile Graphic Library (LVGL) → Object Type Usage Settings"

+    Uncheck "Canvas Usage"

+    Save and exit menuconfig, then rebuild NuttX (`make`)

 # Appendix: Shared SPI Bus

-TODO
+This section explains how we modified NuttX to handle the __Shared SPI Bus__ on PineDio Stack BL604.

 Acording to the PineDio Stack Schematics...